 - Financing to create and expand medical services in these communities

 - Supply chain finance loans focused on minority-owned businesses

-- Equity investments in Black and Hispanic-Latino owned or operated businesses and funds that invest in Black and Hispanic-Latino owned businesses
+- Equity investments in businesses owned or operated by historically marginalized communities and funds that invest in like businesses

-At the same time, the Equality Progress and Sustainability bond will fund environmental sustainability projects such as renewable energy generation and electric vehicle production.
-It’s a solution that recognizes the interrelated nature of global issues, and it has the potential significantly increases the amount of capital available to solve them.
-“Our communities and the environment are inextricably linked,” says Anne Finucane, vice chairman at Bank of America, who leads the company’s ESG, sustainable finance, capital deployment and public policy efforts.
-“We care deeply about both, and Bank of America will continue to design innovative solutions for investors who want to address society’s most important challenges.”
+At the same time, the Equality Progress Sustainability bonds will fund environmental sustainability projects such as renewable energy generation, electric vehicle production, sustainable water and wastewater management, green buildings and carbon capture.
+It’s a solution that recognizes the interrelated nature of global issues, and it has the potential to significantly increase the amount of capital available to solve those issues.